 Any time there is news of a school tragedy, I know it heightens everyone’s concern about the safety of our children while in our schools.
 I want to reassure you that the safety and security of staff and students has been and will always be the top priority at Burnet CISD.

-BCISD has several protocols in place for drills including fire, tornado, bomb threat, lockdowns, and active shooter.
+BCISD has several protocols in place for drills including fire, tornado, bomb threat, lockdowns, and active shooter (See Below).
 We have long been prepared for a school-wide lockdown and active shooter situation.
-The administrative staff was last trained in active shooter response in the summer of 2017.
+The administrative staff is trained in active shooter response.
 We work closely with the Burnet and Bertram Police Departments to develop our Emergency Operations Plan, as outlined by the Texas School Safety Center.
 In addition, we meet with our first responders every year to discuss emergency situations and make adjustments to our plans.